-2. Before your consignment can enter a US port some documentation called the ISF 10 must be submitted.
+2. For sea freight some documentation called the ISF 10 must be submitted before your consignment enters port.
 This is applicable only to sea freight, not air freight.
 My shipper can appoint its customs broker do this for a fee of $165 or you are welcome to appoint your own customs broker for this.
 Here is a link to more info about the ISF 10.

-3. As soon as the ship docks the consignment is your responsibility.
-My shipper appoints an agent to devan your consignment.
-This means removing your crate from one of hundreds of shipping containers which will be on the vessel and delivering to a nearby warehouse.
-The agent my shipper uses is Troy Container Line Ltd. Troy will you for this.
+3. As soon as the ship docks or the plane lands the consignment is your responsibility.
+My shipper appoints an agent to devan your consignment and delivering to a nearby warehouse.
+The agent my shipper uses is Troy Container Line Ltd. Troy will bill you for this.
 It is not possible to give precise costs but here is an indication totaling $348.32 obtained in September 2017:

 4. Your consignment then needs to be cleared by customs.
 Troy will offer to act as your customs broker or you can opt to appoint your own.
 I obtained the following estimate of costs from Ocean Air Logistics, a Miami based customs broker in September 2017: